Self Storage Dos and Don’ts

 - Store Flammable Items – Self-storage facilities strictly prohibit storing flammable items (e.g. fireworks, fuel, oils, aerosols, weapons and ammunition, and propane).
 If you plan to store gas-powered equipment, drain its oil and fuel before putting those machines in the unit.
 Failure to comply with rules can result in penalties or eviction from the facility.

 - Keep Perishable Items – Food and other perishable goods can attract bugs and rodents to your unit.
 Once rodents can find their way in, they can damage and contaminate your property.

 Using a self-storage unit does not need to be challenging.
 Keep the above dos and don’ts in mind to have a better self-storage experience.
 Centron Self-Storage offers solutions for your storage problems.
-Check out our contact page to call our Toronto and North York storage offices to rent, reserve, or view our rates.
+Check out our contact page to call our North York storage offices to rent, reserve, or view our rates.